-WooCommerce Sales: Use This 63-Point Checklist To Increase Store Sales in 2018 Q1
+WooCommerce Checklist: Use This 63-Point Guide To Increase Store Sales [2018 Update]

-Use this well-curated checklist to run on your store and plug the leaks.
-So grab your favorite drink and open your store in a separate tab.
+That’s how you’ll uncover the hidden opportunities and will be able to plug the leaks.
+So grab your favorite drink and open your store on a separate tab.

 - HomePage Optimization

-- 1. Do You Feature A High-resolution Banner Image With Clear Messaging And Call To Action?
+- 1. Do You Have a High-resolution Banner Image With Clear Messaging And Call To Action?

-- 2. Do You Offer Options In Your Navigation Menu To Direct People To The Most Relevant Pages?
+- 2. Do You Offer Options In Your Navigation Menu To Help People Navigate?

 - 3. Is Your Unique Selling Proposition Well-Articulated And Clear?